On render end

 Don't delete option in the On render end group must be turned on.
 Otherwise V-Ray will automatically delete the irradiance map at the end of the rendering process.- this will save to file the irradiance map which is currently in memory.
 Note that the

-- this will clear the irradiance map from memory.
+Reset - removes the current irradiance map from memory

 On render end